-CAUTIONARY NOTE TO U.S. INVESTORS CONCERNING DISCLOSURE OF MINERAL RESOURCES
+CAUTIONARY NOTE TO INVESTORS CONCERNING DISCLOSURE OFMINERAL RESOURCES

-Unless otherwise indicated, all resource estimates, included or incorporated by reference in this prospectus supplement and accompanying prospectus and the documents incorporated herein and therein have been, and will be, prepared in accordance with Canadian National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and the Canadian Institute of Mining, Metallurgy and Petroleum Definition Standards for Mineral Resources and Mineral Reserves ("CIM Definition Standards").
+Unless otherwise indicated, all mineral resource estimates, included or incorporated by reference in this prospectus supplement and accompanying prospectus and the documents incorporated herein and therein have been, and will be, prepared in accordance with U.S. securities laws pursuant to Regulation S-K, Subpart 1300 ("S-K 1300").
+Prior to these estimates, we prepared our estimates of mineral resources in accord with Canadian National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and the Canadian Institute of Mining, Metallurgy and Petroleum Definition Standards for Mineral Resources and Mineral Reserves ("CIM Definition Standards").
 NI 43-101 is a rule developed by the Canadian Securities Administrators which establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
-NI 43-101 permits the disclosure of an historical estimate made prior to the adoption of NI 43-101 that does not comply with NI 43-101 to be disclosed using the historical terminology if the disclosure: (a) identifies the source and date of the historical estimate; (b) comments on the relevance and reliability of the historical estimate; (c) to the extent known, provides the key assumptions, parameters and methods used to prepare the historical estimate; (d) states whether the historical estimate uses categories other than those prescribed by NI 43-101; and (e) includes any more recent estimates or data available.
+We are required by applicable Canadian Securities Administrators to file in Canada an NI 43-101 compliant report at the same time we file an S-K 1300 technical report summary.
+The NI 43-101 and S-K 1300 reports (for each of the Lost Creek Property and Shirley Basin Project), each dated March 7, 2022, and as each amended on September 19, 2022, are substantively identical to one another except for internal references to the regulations under which the report is made, and certain organizational differences.